willfusn/arc/README.md

 This should open [http://localhost:9001](http://localhost:9001).

 ### 2. Create a new branch for your work
-Name it `<your-name>-task-plat-922-eval-exercise` off of `master`.
+Name it `<your-name>-task-exercise` off of `master`.
 This will be the branch you will push to the remote upon completion.

 ## Task